robvdw/Decision-Support-Systems-In-Allied-Healthcare/README.md

 # Project AIM

 This project aims to create a medical corpus derived from medical case-studies.
+The endproduct shoult be in the form of a wel documented protocol

 That is, utimately making medical data freely exchangeable between the various professionals within the bachelor IvG and other research institutes of Rotterdam University of Applied Sciences.